Help for those struggling with alcohol through the pandemic

-KANSAS CITY, MO (KCTV) -- Some call it the pandemic within the pandemic.
+KANSAS CITY, Missouri (KCTV, KSMO) -- Some call it the pandemic within the pandemic.
 Studies have shown the number of people drinking at alcoholic levels during the pandemic is at about 75 percent.

-But some may find help, and hop in a new medication currently being studied.
+But some may find help and hope in a new medication currently being studied.

 “When the lockdowns happened, drinking levels significantly increased,” said Bill Stilley, CEO of Adial Pharmaceuticals.
 “And the types of drinking, the patterns of drinking, are more harmful.”